webage003/bigbangrke/docs/developer/package-integration/package-integration-sso.md

     Example: [ECK Values template](../../../chart/templates/logging/elasticsearch-kibana/values.yaml)

 #### SAML

 For SSO integration using SAML, review the upstream documentation specific to the package and create the necessary items to passthrough from BigBang to the package values under the `<package>.sso` key.
 For example, Sonarqube configures SSO settings through `sonarProperties` values, which are collected from defined values under `addons.sonarqube.sso` within BigBang and passed through in the [sonarqube Values template](../../../chart/templates/sonarqube/values.yaml).

 ### AuthService Integration

-If SSO is not availble on the package to be integrated, Istio AuthService can be used for authentication.
+If SSO is not available on the package to be integrated, Istio AuthService can be used for authentication.
 For AuthService integration, add `<package>.sso.client_id` and `<package>.sso.client_secret` definitions for the package within `../../chart/values.yaml`.
 Authservice has `global` settings defined and any values not explicitly set in this file will be inherited from the global values (like `authorization_uri`, `certificate_authority`, `jwks`, etc).
 Review the example below below of the jaeger specific chain configured within BigBang and passed through to the authservice values.

 Example: [Jaeger chain in Authservice template values](../../../chart/templates/authservice/values.yaml)

 In order to use Authservice, Istio injection is required and utilized to route all pod traffic through the Istio side car proxy and the associated Authentication and Authorization policies.

 1. The first step is to ensure your namespace template where you package is destined is istio injected, and the appropriate label is set in `chart/templates/<package>/namespace.yaml`.